galeone/tfgo/README.md

 ## Getting started

-The core data structure of the Tensorflow's Go bindings is the `op.Scope` struct. tfgo allows creating new `*op.Scope` that solves the scoping issue mentioned above.
+The core data structure of the TensorFlow's Go bindings is the `op.Scope` struct. tfgo allows creating new `*op.Scope` that solves the scoping issue mentioned above.

 Since we're defining a graph, let's start from its root (empty graph)